 ADHD & Chores FAQs

-Finishing Chores with ADHD Adults
+Finishing Chores as an ADHD Adult

 There are many things our hyperactive brains can see and decide to do.
 For instance, there are moments when we enter a room and forget what we should be doing in there.
 At times, we are busy preparing a meal, then moments later, we find ourselves busy chatting with a close friend or too immersed in browsing Tiktok feeds. 😣